-Bield's Treasury Management Policy is under review following a model policy developed by SFHA.
-It seeks to ensure that sufficient liquidity is available to meet foreseeable needs, surplus cash is invested prudently, and financial risk is minimised.
-Treasury management activity is the responsibility of the Director of Finance & Technology, operating under the policy direction of the Board.
+Bield's Treasury Management Policy was reviewed and updated in September 2022 and seeks to ensure that sufficient liquidity is available to meet foreseeable needs, surplus cash is invested prudently, and financial risk is minimised.
+Treasury management activity is the responsibility of the Chief Operating Officer, operating under the policy direction of the Board.
 In the current economic conditions, close scrutiny is rightly placed on this area of work.